DaniPari99/ResearchTrack1/assignment2/README.md

 	        send nothing to the server
 ```
 After that I started to write the code.
-In the robot_controller node, according to avoid the robot have a negative velocity and so to avoid the robot go on reverse I set a min velocity equal to zero.
-In a  similar way, to avoid the robot go too fast and so to avoid the crash of the robot I set a max velocity that can be modified by the developer according to his needs.
+In the robot_controller node, according to avoid the robot to have a negative velocity and so to avoid the robot go on reverse I set a min velocity equal to zero.
+In a  similar way, to avoid the robot to go too fast and so to avoid the crash of the robot I set a max velocity that can be modified by the developer according to his needs.

 For calculate the min distance from the right / left side I implemented a method called **calculate_min_side_dist** that returns the min element of an array given as entry parameter.
 In the same way, but with a different array size I implemented a method called **calculate_min_front_dist**.